Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/02-super_sampling_rate_fir/MultiKernel/README.md

     connect<stream>(in[i],k[i].in[0]);
 ```

 The initialization function is  simple.
 It simply reads data from the input stream.
-Because there is no argument, the raw API for stream access must be used:
+Because there is no argument, you must use the raw API for stream access:

 ```C++
 template<int Delay>